department-of-veterans-affairs/vets-website/va-gov/pages/health-care/wellness-programs.md

       description: Learn more about diseases and illnesses related to military service, and other medical conditions that may affect Veterans.
     - url: https://www.publichealth.va.gov/vaccines.asp
       title: Vaccines and Immunizations
-      description: Review a list of important vaccines to consider.
+      description: Review our list of important vaccines, and consider protecting yourself from getting certain diseases and viruses.
     - url: https://www.va.gov/COMMUNITYCARE/programs/veterans/immunization.asp
       title: VA Retail Immunization Care Coordination Program
-      description: If you’re enrolled in VA health care, find out how to get your free yearly flu vaccine at a VA health facility or convenient walk-in flu stations, or at a local Walgreens pharmacy.
+      description: If you’re enrolled in VA health care, find out how to get your free yearly flu vaccine at a VA health facility, a convenient walk-in flu station, or a local Walgreens pharmacy.
     - url: https://www.publichealth.va.gov/flu/index.asp
       title: Influenza (Flu)
       description: Get information about flu vaccines, how to prevent and treat flu, and how we work to respond to flu pandemics at VA.